OpenEvalProject/evals/manuscripts/elife-17126/v1/manuscript.md

 Using qRT-PCR analysis, we could confirm the expression of Platynereis met in eleocytes.
 Furthermore, these analyses revealed that the expression level of this gene dropped significantly during maturation, reaching only ~ 61% of the level observed in cells from premature animals (Figure 3C and Figure 3—figure supplement 4).
 This parallels the observed decline in MF concentration in the head measured by GC-MS (Figure 3A).
 Furthermore, treatment of cultured premature eleocytes with 10 nM MF induced the expression of Platynereis met, resulting in a 30% up-regulation (Figure 3D).
 Together, these data confirm the expression of met in eleocytes by an independent method and are also consistent with a positive autoregulation of this putative receptor by MF.

-## Methylfarnesoate exerts a dominant repressive effect on vitellogenesis in vivo, and worms are susceptible to insecticides targeting the pathway
+### Methylfarnesoate exerts a dominant repressive effect on vitellogenesis in vivo, and worms are susceptible to insecticides targeting the pathway

 In vivo, eleocytes are freely floating in the coelomic cavity, compatible with the notion that they are accessible to hormonal factors like MF.
 However, coelomic fluid also represents a major metabolic compartment, where nutrients and metabolites are exchanged (Fischer, 1979; Baert and Slomianny, 1987; Fischer and Hoeger, 1993; Hoeger and Kunz 1993; Hoeger et al., 1999).
 This raises the possibility that other factors in the coelomic fluid could modulate or even block the effect of MF that we observe in isolated cell culture and prompted us to investigate the effect of MF on eleocytes in their natural context.

 To reliably compare different animals, we used a classical decapitation paradigm.
-Decapitation leads to accelerated maturation, and, importantly, synchronisation of maturation across different individuals (
+Decapitation leads to accelerated maturation, and, importantly, synchronisation of maturation across different individuals (Hauenschild, 1966, 1974).
+We then quantified the maturation stage of MF-treated and DMSO-treated animals five days after decapitation, taking advantage of our established vtg qRT-PCR assay (Figure 4A and Figure 4—figure supplement 1).

 ![Figure 4.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig4-v1.jpg)

-**Figure 4.:** vtg expression in vivo, and sustains expression of a marker for caudal growth upon posterior amputation.(A) Setup of experiment testing the ability of MF to interfere with vitellogenesis in vivo.
+**Figure 4.:** (A) Setup of experiment testing the ability of MF to interfere with vitellogenesis in vivo.
 Following decapitation, female individuals are known to start vitellogenesis, reflecting loss of nereidin; treatment with MF tests if the repressive effect of nereidin on vtg observed in primary cultures of coelomic cells also occurs in the normal context of these cells.
 (B) qRT-PCR analysis of vtg expression in decapitated animals 5 days after decapitation.
 The animals were either treated with 0.1% DMSO (control) or in 100 nM MF in 0.1% DMSO for five days.
 Expression levels of vtg upon presence of MF are ~70% lower than in treated animals. vtg levels were related to the arithmetical mean of the reference genes rps9 and sams and normalised to the vtg-expression level of the control.
 (C) MF sustains expression of hox3, a marker diagnostic for caudal regeneration. qRT-PCR analysis of hox3 expression in Platynereis fragments 5 days after posterior amputation.
 Headless worm fragments treated with 100 nM MF in 0.1% DMSO (right) show twice as high levels of hox3 than headless control fragments (left) only treated with 0.1% DMSO.
 Hox3-expression is relative to that of the arithmetical mean of the reference genes rps9 and sams and normalised to the hox3-expression level of the untreated samples.
 (B,C) Boxplots show the first and third quartile, the median (solid line), and the mean (dashed line).
 Whiskers denote the 10th and 90th percentile.
 Statistical significance was tested by a one-sided (B) and a two-sided t-test (C), respectively. *p<0.05. ****p<0.0001. n: number of biological replicates.
-Raw data for panels B,C provided in Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.01910.7554/eLife.17126.020Figure 4—source data 1.Figure 4B and Figure 4C (vtg/hox3 expression levels normalised to the respective control treatment).DOI: http://dx.doi.org/10.7554/eLife.17126.020
+Raw data for panels B,C provided in Figure 4—source data 1.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** vtg.The figure shows the same data as Figure 4B, but with the results for the individual reference genes plotted separately.
+**Figure 4—figure supplement 1.:** The figure shows the same data as Figure 4B, but with the results for the individual reference genes plotted separately.
 The observed relative expression of vtg in whole animals treated with either with 0.1% DMSO (control) or 100 nM MF in 0.1% MF (100 nM) is independent of the reference gene used for normalisation (rps9 or sams).
 (A) With rps9 used for normalisation, the expression levels of vtg are ~65% lower in treated animals than in the control group.
 (B) With sams used for normalisation, the expression levels of vtg are ~75% lower in treated animals than in the control group.
 Boxes show the first and third quartile, the median (solid line), mean (dashed line) and the whiskers denote the 10th and 90th percentile.
 Statistical tests as in Figure 4B. ****p<0.0001.
-Raw data provided in Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.021
+Raw data provided in Figure 4—source data 1.

 The results of these experiments showed that vtg levels were strongly down-regulated in MF-treated worms when compared to a non-treated control group (Figure 4B).
 This establishes that MF does not only have an effect on isolated coelomocytes, but also exerts a similar effect in vivo, in spite of other physiological regulators that might be present in the coelomic fluid.
 Notably, our data are also reminiscent of classical decerebration and re-transplantation experiments that showed that implanted brains could reverse the accelerated maturation observed after decerebration (Hauenschild, 1956a, 1956b, 1966; Golding, 1983).
 This implicates MF as a major hormonal cue responsible for the anti-maturation effect of the juvenile brain.

 The sesquiterpenoid pathway is a prime target for a large variety of insecticides.
-After observing the effect of MF on annelid reproduction both
+After observing the effect of MF on annelid reproduction both in vivo and in vitro, we tested whether the juvenile hormone analogue methoprene is also capable of influencing vitellogenesis in Platynereis.
+We treated decapitated animals as before and assessed changes in vtg levels.
+In this experimental setup, we did not observe a significant decrease in vtg levels.
+In contrast, applying methoprene to eleocytes in our cell culture assay clearly led to reduced vtg levels at a concentration of 10 nM (Figure 5).
+To assess if this effect was specific to methoprene, we also tested the structurally unrelated, yet highly used insecticide pyriproxyfen for its ability to interfere with endogenous vtg transcript levels.
+Indeed, when applying pyriproxyfen at the same concentration (10 nM), we again observed a significant decrease in the abundance of vtg transcripts when compared to controls.
+This indicates a profound effect of presumed insect-specific growth regulators on a non-target species.

 ![Figure 5.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig5-v1.jpg)

-**Figure 5.:** Vitellogenin expression in worm coelomocytes is suppressed by the hormone agonists methoprene and pyriproxyfen that are considered to act exclusively on insects.Expression levels of vtg in coelomocytes are significantly down-regulated by treatment with 10 nM methoprene (Meth) and 10 nM pyriproxyfen (Pyr) in 0.01% DMSO.
+**Figure 5.:** Expression levels of vtg in coelomocytes are significantly down-regulated by treatment with 10 nM methoprene (Meth) and 10 nM pyriproxyfen (Pyr) in 0.01% DMSO.
 The graph shows qRT-PCR quantification of vtg levels after over night (20 hr) treatment of primary coelomocyte cultures; expression levels are relative to those of the reference gene rps9 and are normalised to the vtg-expression level of the control (DMSO-treated cells).
 The Boxplots show the first and third quartile, the median (solid line), and the mean (dashed line).
 Whiskers denote the 10th and 90th percentile.
 Statistical significance was tested first by an ANOVA, followed by a two-sided t-test with adjustment of the p-values for multiple testing to assess differences between the different groups. *p<0.05. n: number of biological replicates.
-Raw data provided in Figure 5—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.02210.7554/eLife.17126.023Figure 5—source data 1.Figure 5 (vtg expression levels normalised to the control treatment).DOI: http://dx.doi.org/10.7554/eLife.17126.023
+Raw data provided in Figure 5—source data 1.

-## Methylfarnesoate sustains expression of a marker diagnostic for caudal re-growth
+### Methylfarnesoate sustains expression of a marker diagnostic for caudal re-growth

 In addition to its central role in suppressing maturation, nereidin has also been classically defined by the ability of transplanted brain pieces to maintain caudal regenerative capacity (Hauenschild, 1974; Hofmann, 1976).
 Both functions have been used interchangeably in nereidin research.
 However, the lack of molecular candidates for nereidin has prevented the assessment of whether both functions rely on identical molecules, or if they can be separated.
 In a final set of experiments, we therefore tested if MF had any impact on regeneration of caudal body segments.
 To minimise inter-individual variations in regenerative capacities (Golding, 1967b), we followed a similar approach as Hauenschild (1974) in which hormone-exposed and control fragments were derived from the same animal.
 In addition, as in our maturation assays, we aimed to develop a quantitative approach to assess the molecular effect of MF on caudal regeneration.
 For this, we established a qRT-PCR assay quantifying the expression of the homeobox gene hox3.
 Hox3 expression has earlier been demonstrated to be a highly specific early on marker in caudal regeneration (Pfeifer et al., 2012).
 More specifically, it has recently been linked to ectodermal cells of likely stem cell character (ectoteleoblasts, Gazave et al., 2013) involved in the regenerative process.
 Our results show that the expression of hox3 is significantly up-regulated (~2 fold) after 5 days in test fragments treated with 100 nM MF when compared to DMSO-treated control fragments (Figure 4C).
 This finding is consistent with the idea that besides its role in repressing maturation, MF may also contributes to sustaining putative stem cells involved in regeneration.